 - Roll out to a thin sheet.

 - Cook in boiling liquid until tender.
-The time depends upon the thickness and size of noodles, but it should be between 5 – 10 minutes usually.
+The time depends upon the thickness and size of noodles, but it often between 10 to 15 minutes.

 You can cook noodles in beef or chicken stock.This recipe does well with a 32 oz. container of stock.